-Prerequisite: LA 211 Exegesis of selected New Testament texts with the goal of increasing proficiency in Koine Greek vocabulary, grammar, syntax, and morphology.
+3 Hours Prerequisite: LA 211 Exegesis of selected New Testament texts with the goal of increasing proficiency in Koine Greek vocabulary, grammar, syntax, and morphology.

-NT 361 New Testament Exegesis 2 3 Hours
+NT 361 New Testament Exegesis 2

-Prerequisite: NT 360 A continuation of NT 360.
+3 Hours Prerequisite: NT 360 A continuation of NT 360.

-NT 380 History and Archaeology of Bible Lands (OT 380, HI 380)
+NT 380 History and Archaeology of Bible Lands (OT 380, HI 380) 3 Hours

 This course consists of a 9 - 12 day study tour of Israel with pre- and post-tour assignments.
 Other Bible lands such as Jordan, Syria, and Egypt may also be included.

+Bible lands such as Jordan, Syria, and Egypt may also be included.
 Weekly seminars on various sites and aspects of Biblical history will prepare students for the trip.
 Significant sites related to the Old Testament, New Testament, medieval history, and modern history will be visited.

-NT 420 Romans 3 Hours
+NT 420 Romans

-Prerequisite: NT 225 An advanced historical and exegetical study of Paul's epistle to the Roman church with exposition and application of the principle of justification.
+3 Hours Prerequisite: NT 225

+An advanced historical and exegetical study of Paul's epistle to the Roman church with exposition and application of the principle of justification.

-NT 430 1 and 2 Corinthians 3 Hours
+NT 430 1 and 2 Corinthians

-An advanced historical and exegetical study of Paul's first and second epistles to the Corinthian church with a focus on the problems faced by the church and Paul's solutions for correcting them.
+Prerequisite: NT 225 An advanced historical and exegetical study of Paul's first and second epistles to the Corinthian church with a focus on the problems faced by the church and Paul's solutions for correcting them.

-NT 435 Prison Epistles 3 Hours
+NT 435 Prison Epistles

-An advanced study of Ephesians, Philippians, Colossians, and Philemon with balanced attention given to historical background, exegetical content, and applications to the present church/world situations.
+Prerequisite: NT 225 An advanced study of Ephesians, Philippians, Colossians, and Philemon with balanced attention given to historical background, exegetical content, and applications to the present church/world situations.